finddup – Finds duplicated files fast and efficiently.

 -p

 Compare the entire contents of files.
-This is slower but only considers files to be duplicates if they are perfect matches.
+This is slower but makes sure that only perfectly matching files are considered duplicates.

 -t